davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-objective-c-and-objective-c++-dialects.txt

 .. option:: -fno-local-ivars, -flocal-ivars

-  By default instance variables in Objective-C can be accessed as if they were local variables from within the methods of the class theyre declared in.
+  By default instance variables in Objective-C can be accessed as if they were local variables from within the methods of the class they're declared in.
 This can lead to shadowing between instance variables and other variables declared either locally inside a class method or globally with the same name.
 Specifying the :option:`-fno-local-ivars`